grossqx/wormhole/README.md

     To get to the environment variable editor in Node-RED GUI, double-click the flow's tab name -> Environment Variables (button).

-    Alternatively, environment variables can be edited in the flow itself json before importing it.
-They are in the 'env' section.
+    Alternatively, environment variables can be set in the 'env' section of the flow json file before importing it.

 5. Set the value of ```crypto_key``` variable in ```/scripts/res/settings.sh``` to a custom string.